MikaelMaster/mkUtilsLegacy/README.md

 This project utilizes various utility methods and the DB/SQL Manager from MineToolkit, developed by Eduard (aka EduardMaster).

-For more information about EduardAPI, visit [MineToolKit on GitHub](https://github.com/EduardMaster/MineToolkit).
+For more information about MineToolkit, visit [MineToolkit on GitHub](https://github.com/EduardMaster/MineToolkit).

 *Last updated by Mikael on May 2024.*